 Such a fun and unique sound!
 Hobo train-track clickitty clack bringing the 1930's back! - from past president of the board (2011 - 2102) of the Boulder International Fringe Festival, Roger Wolsey's post on Facebook after experiencing one of our shows

-It is exciting to learn that at the Colorado Blues Society's IBC Competition, the Mojo Medicine Show tied with Cary Morin in the judges’ scoring for first place in the Solo/Duo division even if we lost in the tie breaking judges’ straw poll.
-We know CBS will not make this official, but we call that second place in a competition that featured so many fine Colorado blues acts, and we are making plans to do even better next year!
+It was exciting to learn that at the Colorado Blues Society's IBC Competition, the Mojo Medicine Show tied for first place in the Solo/Duo division even if we lost in the tie breaking judges’ straw poll.
+We call that second place in a state competition that featured so many fine blues acts, and we are making plans to do even better next year!

 Mojo Medicine Show toured the western slopes of